rajshah9305/groqqcrewwss/README.md

 ### 3. Configure Environment Variables

-Create a `.env` file in the root directory:
+Create a `.env` file in the root directory by copying the example:

 ```bash
 cp .env.example .env